 Many people’s first association with visiting Croatia is, understandably, its beautiful seaside.
-Before the pandemic, the Dalmatian coast frequently topped lists of the most popular tourist destinations in Europe in terms of visitor numbers.
-But as Croatia begins to reopen its doors to international visitors, there is another side to this popular destination that we’d like to showcase.
+The Dalmatian coast frequently tops lists of the most popular tourist destinations in Europe in terms of visitor numbers.
+But there is another side to this popular destination that we’d like to showcase.

 Enter the Istrian interior.
 This area of the wedge-shaped peninsula is, without any doubt, the least-visited part of terra magica (as the Romans are said to have nicknamed Istria).
 While tourists throng to the coast to see iconic Rovinj, the arena at Pula or the beaches of Medulin, inland Istria steps down a gear or two – enter a world of perfectly preserved medieval hill towns, hidden frescoes and heavenly food.